jimdoescode/codemana/README.md

 TODO
 ----

- + I'd like to replace the current router with one that works without page refreshes.
-That will allow me to host this app exclusively on a GitHub page.
+ + ~~I'd like to replace the current router with one that works without page refreshes.
+That will allow me to host this app exclusively on a GitHub page.~~

-    - This will allow me to replace the PHP server in `npm run server` with a node based server.

  + Use Sass instead of hard coded CSS.
 Then I can move the styling into the app directory and add more compilation and better minification.